rrra/www/content/post/2018/january-minutes.md

 #### Media
 * Steve K.
-* Need to reconfirm Google Voice forwarding tonight
+* :new: Need to reconfirm Google Voice forwarding tonight
-* If you have questions please contact K0STK at a meeting or email webmaster@rrra.org
+* :new: If you have questions please contact K0STK at a meeting or email webmaster@rrra.org

 ### Old Business

 #### Jingle Bell Run
 * Turnout was good and the event went well
-* Picture of operators posted at https://rrra.org/post/2017/12/11/rrra-at-the-2017-jingle-bell-run/
+* :new: Picture of operators posted at https://rrra.org/post/2017/12/11/rrra-at-the-2017-jingle-bell-run/

 #### AREDN (Amateur Radio Digital Emergency Digital Network)
 * Information Update
-* Grant cancelled due to funding issues.
+* :new: Grant cancelled due to funding issues.
 Looking for more grant opportunities

 #### Christmas Party
 * Follow-up
-* Congratulations to KC0SHM; winner of *Ham Of The Year*.
+* :new: Congratulations to KC0SHM; winner of *Ham Of The Year*.

 ### New Business